jwa-lab/platform-docs/docs/items-service/hook.md

 When one or more events relevant to you are triggered, the API checks if a hook exists and sends the events to the registered URL.

-An event that is relevant to you is an event that concerns an on chain item related to a schema that you own.
+An event that is relevant to you is an event that concerns an on chain item related to a game that you own.

+## Subscribe to Playtix hook

+Hook need just a few parameters to be created and subscribed :
+* The Playtix Identifier of the game you want to receive the event for.
+* The URL that the hook will call when an event is generated and caught.

+A set can have multiple hooks, but all events will be sent to all hooks.
+It's recommended to have only one hook.

 ## List of events that trigger the hook